-Sweet juicy grapes, crunchy celery, toasted almond all combine together with the chicken and savory dressing to make the best chicken salad ever!
+Sweet juicy grapes, crunchy celery, and toasted almonds all combine together with the chicken and savory dressing to make the best chicken salad ever!
 I already have an Avocado Chicken Salad recipe on the blog which is super tasty.
 However the avocado doesn’t keep as well, and so we definitely need the classic recipe here too.

 It’s one of those recipes that’s super simple, and everyone loves it.
 It’s elegant enough for things like bridal or baby showers.
-But it’s also great packed along for work lunches, or taken on a weekend picnic.
+But it’s also great packed along for work lunches or taken on a weekend picnic.

 - Chicken – Chicken breasts are traditional, but we like using either chicken breasts or chicken thighs.
 I took a slight departure from the classic recipe and roasted the chicken which provides more flavor than the traditional way of poaching it.
-If you can find chicken breasts with the bone and skin, they will be the best for this recipe.
+If you can find chicken breasts with bone and skin, they will be the best for this recipe.
 Roasting the chicken with the skin on keeps the breast meat perfectly moist.
-But no worries if you have boneless skinless, just keep and eye on them so they don’t overcook, and you’ll be fine.
+But no worries if you have boneless skinless, just keep an eye on them so they don’t overcook, and you’ll be fine.

-- Green onions – provide a lot of savory flavor here and the perfect amount of onion flavor without being overwhelming.
+- Green onions – provide a lot of savory flavors here and the perfect amount of onion flavor without being overwhelming.
 I also love using chives when I have them in my herb garden for an even more subtle flavor.

 - Celery – provides both crunch and flavor along with being another veggie added to your meal.

-- Grapes – cut in half to make for a more bite sized amount are the perfect sweet pairing to this savory dish.
-For the fall and winter months we like to use fruit juice sweetened cranberries when grapes aren’t in season.
+- Grapes – cut in half to make for a more bite-sized amount are the perfect sweet pairing to this savory dish.
+For the fall and winter months, we like to use fruit juice-sweetened cranberries when grapes aren’t in season.

 - Avocado Mayonnaise – is my favorite here, and you’ll find the link to my homemade version in the recipe.
-You can use any mayo you’d like here or you can sub some or all of the mayo for Greek yogurt.
+You can use any mayo you’d like here or you can substitute some or all of the mayo for Greek yogurt.
 Check out the substitutions below for the ‘no mayo’ options.

 - Dijon mustard – Combines with the mayo to make up the base of the dressing.